thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 See the [typeof operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) on the Mozilla Developer Network for more information.

+### Exercise

+Turn to your neighbor and list the six types of falsy values in JavaScript.

 ## What is a Function?

 In one sentence, we can say that a function is a sequence of instructions that achieve a specific task.
 I've always found definitions to be more meaningful when they are tied to the world around us.
 So let's pause for a moment and think of real-world examples that fit our definition....